saikos/careoss/README.md

 ### Important Dates

-* Submission of papers: April 9
+* Submission of papers: April 1
-* Notification of acceptance: April 23
+* Notification of acceptance: April 11
-* Camera-ready paper due: May 8
+* Camera-ready paper due: April 25

 ### Submission guidelines

 All submissions must be 5 pages maximum in the Springer conference paper format.
 The bibliographic references do not count towards the page limit.

-All authors should submit their papers through www.easychair.org website at https://easychair.org/conferences/?conf=oss2018
+All authors should submit their papers through [easychair](https://easychair.org/conferences/?conf=oss2018).

 Accepted papers will be included in the conference proceedings, which will be published by Springer in IFIP Advances in Information and Communication Technology (IFIP AICT) Series.
-All information relevant to contributing authors regarding the IFIP AICT print/electronic publication process can be found at www.springer.com/series/6102.
-Particularly we would like to ask the authors to apply the Springer conference paper templates, which can be found in the author’s instruction page here: https://goo.gl/r83B1W.
+All information relevant to contributing authors regarding the IFIP AICT print/electronic publication process can be found at [www.springer.com/series/6102](http://www.springer.com/series/6102).
+Particularly we would like to ask the authors to apply the Springer conference paper templates, which can be found in the [author’s instruction page](https://goo.gl/r83B1W).

 ### Organizers

-* Kostas Saidis, National and Kapodistrian University of Athens & National Technical University of Athens, Greece
+* Kostas Saidis, National and Kapodistrian University of Athens & National Technical University of Athens (Greece)

-* Agapios Avramidis, University of Piraeus, Greece
+* Agapios Avramidis, Niovity (Greece)

 ### Program Committee

-...
+* Sarantos Kapidakis, Ionian University (Greece)
+* Nikolaos S. Papaspyrou, National Technical University of Athens (Greece)
+* Diomidis Spinellis, Athens University of Economics and Business (Greece)
+* Prodromos Tsiavos, Onassis Cultural Center (Greece)
+* More to be announced